ondemandenv/ondemandenv.github.io/articles/merge-hell-myth-x-ops-contamination.md

 Every time the industry chooses "merge hell avoidance" over proper evaluation, we pay an innovation tax:

-### Microservices Sharing Monolithic Test Environments
+### The Critical Paradigm Gap: Service-Level Environment Isolation

+**Traditional Approach (The Problem):**
+- All services share monolithic test environments (dev/qa/stage)
+- ServiceA, ServiceB, ServiceC all deploy to the same "dev" environment
+- Creates coordination bottlenecks and artificial dependencies
+- One service's changes can break others during development

+**Service-Level Isolation (The Solution):**
+- Each service has its own complete environment stack
+- ServiceA-dev, ServiceA-qa, ServiceB-dev, ServiceB-qa, ServiceC-dev, ServiceC-qa
+- True parallel development without coordination overhead
+- Each service can evolve independently at its own pace

-Architectures designed for independence forced back into shared dependencies because provisioning separate environments is "too complex" for the ops team.
+Architectures designed for independence get forced back into shared dependencies because provisioning service-level environments is "too complex" for ops teams who can't build proper infrastructure.

 ### Feature Flags Instead of Feature Branches
 Rather than allowing features to evolve in dedicated environments, we force them to coexist behind toggles - creating the exact complexity we were trying to avoid.